Shareholder Litigation: What's Your Shareholder Dispute?

 Comprehensive Services for Texas Shareholders

-At Hendershot, Cannon & Hisey, P.C., our Houston shareholder litigation attorneys draw from more than 130 years of collective experience.
+At Hendershot, Cowart & Hisey, P.C., our Houston shareholder litigation attorneys draw from more than 130 years of collective experience.
 This insight and experience allow us to handle and effectively resolve a range of disputes involving shareholders, and to protect our clients’ rights and interests at all stages of the process.
 From shaping tailored strategies to seeking redress and equitable remedies, we guide clients through their legal journeys, and tackle tough legal issues on their behalf.

 In addition to using our experience to responsively representing clients facing shareholder litigation, we also leverage that insight to assist clients on a proactive bases.
 “An ounce of prevention is worth a pound of cure,” when it comes to reducing risk exposure and the potential for disputes, and especially for enforceability and successful outcomes when issues do arise.
 This is why we take a comprehensive approach to helping clients assess their circumstances and draft the necessary corporate documents and policies that can protect their interests, from shareholder agreements and contracts for employment, transactions, and business relationships to buy-sell agreements and more.